Pressure at infinity and strong positive recurrence in negative curvature: Introduction

 Let us present our results with more details.

-The {\em topological pressure} of a (Hölder) potential $F:T^1M\to \bbR$ is a weighted version of entropy.
+The {\em topological pressure} of a Hölder-continuous potential $F:T^1M\to \bbR$ is a weighted version of entropy.
 For a dynamical system on a compact space, there are a lot of different definitions, which all coincide, see for example~\cite[Ch 9]{Walters} or~\cite{Bowen75}.
 In the noncompact setting, some of these definitions are meaningless.
 In~\cite{PPS}, following the works of~\cite{Roblin, OP} on entropy, three definitions were compared.
-The {\em Gurevič Pressure} $\PGur(F)$ is the (weighted) exponential growth rate of the periodic orbits of the geodesic flow.
-The {\em variational pressure} $\Pvar(F)$(\footnote{It was denoted by $\Ptop(F)$ in~\cite{PPS}, but it seems to us now better to say that the {\em topological pressure} is the common value of all these definitions of pressure, once Theorem~\ref{th:Variationnel} is known.}) is the supremum over all invariant probability measures of their measure-theoretic pressures, that is a weighted version of their Kolmogorov-Sinai entropies.
-The {\em critical pressure} $\delta_\Gamma(F)$, a geometric notion specific to geodesic flows, is the (weighted) exponential growth rate of the orbits of the fundamental group $\Gamma$ of $M$ acting on its universal cover~$\widetilde M$.
+The {\em Gurevič Pressure} $\PGur(F)$ is the weighted exponential growth rate of the periodic orbits of the geodesic flow which cross a fixed compact set.
+The {\em variational pressure} $\Pvar(F)$ is the supremum over all invariant probability measures of their measure-theoretic pressures, that is a weighted version of their Kolmogorov-Sinai entropies.
+The {\em geometric pressure} $\delta_\Gamma(F)$, a geometric notion specific to geodesic flows also known as {\em critical exponent of $(\Gamma, F)$}, is the weighted exponential growth rate of the orbits of the fundamental group $\Gamma$ of $M$ acting on its universal cover~$\tilde M$.